bdmurphy73/WiFiQRCode-generator/README.md

 license: GNU LGPL

-This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 This script can be used to create a QR code that users can scan to have their device connect to a WiFi network.
-It requires user intput below for the network SSID, password, and output file name.
+It requires user input below for:
+# network SSID
+# password
+# output file name.

 The generated QR code will also have text below so users can type in the information if their device won't scan.
 The module to create the QR code can be found: https://pypi.org/project/wifi-qrcode-generator/ Dependencies are: